-Your website will undergo maintenance from 11/20 at 10 p.m.
-EST - 11/21 at 12:00 a.m.
+Your website will undergo maintenance on Dec.
+19 at 12:00 a.m.
+EST - 5:00 a.m.
 EST. Thank you for your patience as Club Wyndham continues to upgrade your online experience.

 Your club website is experiencing some intermittent technical difficulties impacting booking reservations.
 Please be patient while we refill your bucket list!